Cuatro-Programadores/tracker/README.md

-# This is a repo for tracker functionality for My Price Scout app
+## This repo holds code for tracker functionality for My Price Scout app
+### It's meant to be used by app creators/administrators only